For latest news follow

 The Communities and Local Government Committee has launched

-an inquiry into the Future of Public Parks.
-The inquiry will examine the
+an inquiry into the Future of Public Parks and open spaces.
+The inquiry

-impact of reduced local authority budgets on public open spaces and consider
+will examine the impact of reduced local authority budgets on public open

 This inquiry has a national significance.
 It has the potential to influence